Lankan prez Rajapaksa urges political parties to set aside differences; calls for ‘pro-people struggle' to mitigate worst eco crisis | Politics

 On Thursday, nearly 1,000 trade unions staged a one-day nationwide strike, demanding the immediate resignation of the government, including President Gotabaya and Prime Minister Mahinda.

-The unions from several sectors, including the state service, health, sports, electricity, education, and postal joined the strike under the theme 'Bow to the people - government goes home', urging the President, the Prime Minister, and the government to 'go home.
+The unions from a number of sectors, including the state service, health, ports, electricity, education and postal joined the strike under the theme ‘Bow to the people - government go home’, urging the President, the Prime Minister and the government to ‘go home’.

+Meanwhile, quoting sources, the Daily Mirror newspaper reported on Sunday that while Prime Minister Mahinda Rajapaksa has refused to resign saying he had the majority support in Parliament, the President however has been privately been urging him to resign.
+However, the Prime Minister has clearly informed the President that he would not vacate his seat at a time when he was trying to resolve the economic crisis, but if the President wanted to sack him, he could do so, the report said.

+While one section is calling on the President to appoint a new interim government with a new Prime Minister, there is another group that says that premier Mahinda Rajapaksa cannot be removed as he still holds the majority in Parliament.
+The Opposition however has been going all out asking for President Gotabaya Rajapaksa to step down first.
+Former Sri Lankan president and the Chairman of the Sri Lanka Freedom Party Maithripala Sirisena on Sunday reiterated his demand that government has to accept the demands of the people and resign for leading the country into an unprecedented crisis.

+Participating in the SLFP May Day rally, he pointed out that the President Gotabaya Rajapaksa took over a prosperous country.
+But the current situation is that over 200,000 – 300,000 people having to face hunger and starvation.

+Emphasising that the demand of the people of the country is that the leaders of this Government should step down and resign, Sirisena said that fresh elections should be held to elect a new government.

-In his May Day message, Gotabaya said instead of following up on who is responsible for the current problematic situation, what is needed is to focus on what action can be taken to provide immediate relief to the public, online portal news first.lk reported.
+''People are dying inside houses.
+Some even collapse while on the road and die.
+And someone was shot dead during the protests.
+This situation could escalate if the Government continues to stay in power.
+The Government has to accept the demand of the people,” he was quoted as saying by News First website.
+In his May Day message, Gotabaya said instead of following up on who is responsible for the current problematic situation, what is needed is to focus on what action can be taken to provide immediate relief to the public, online portal newsfirst.lk reported.

 ''As the day-to-day challenges they face are even more intense today, the government is taking various approaches to liberate the people from this situation and alleviate the oppressive nature of the situation,'' he said.

-Gotabaya emphasized that the loss of foreign exchange has created many issues, and managing all these factors is the way to solve the current problems.
+Gotabaya emphasised that the loss of foreign exchange has created many issues, and managing all these factors is the way to solve the current problems.

-"It is with these aspirations that I join with you in celebrating the International Workers' Day that embodies the Workers' Brotherhood, the global labor force," the report quoted the president as saying in his message.
+''Bearing the responsibility of creating a better future for the people of this country, as the Head of State and on behalf of the people I invited the leaders of all political parties to work together,'' the Daily Mirror online newspaper quoted the president as saying.

+Each second, our goal is to find solutions to existing crises by resorting to methods that can alleviate the suffering of the people, he said.

 President Gotabaya has asked the Opposition to show their majority by garnering the support of 113 lawmakers in the 225-member Parliament to form the interim government.